babycamel/advfish/licensing.md

 ## Day 4 Empirical estimation of the N-country model and policy (Thursday)

-- Basically catch-effort estimation at the regional level.
+- Catch-effort estimation at the regional level.
 - Discussion of policy results, consequences and problems

 ## Day 5 Own projects Workshop (Friday)